Digital Accessibility

 Jack Coulter, a synesthetic artist often described as “the painter who sees music in colour,” creates work directly inspired by sound, visualizing music as vibrant, expressive brushstrokes that blur the lines between what we hear and what we see.

-These examples showed us that sound and touch aren’t alternatives to vision—they’re powerful mediums for storytelling in their own right.
+These examples taught us that sound and touch aren’t substitutes for sight, they’re storytelling mediums of their own.

 Audio can guide, describe, and emotionally connect users to visual content in meaningful ways.